HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/cluster/new-hpovclusterprofile.md

 ### -DistributedSwitchVersion &lt;String&gt;

 If overriding the distributed virtual switch configuring set by the cluster manager, specify the version.
-To identify the supported versions, look at the AvailableDvsVersions property of the returned cluster manager from `Get-HPOVClusterManager`.
+To identify the supported versions, look at the AvailableDvsVersions property of the returned cluster manager from Get-HPOVClusterManager.

 | Aliases | None |
 | :--- | :--- |